Image without description

 NOTE: Zach Leatherman, author of 11ty, wrote a great post on the modern issues of styling Custom Elements.

 The library produces one CSS bundle which can be reused in the Custom Element.
-Because the browser caches the bundle, it won't go over the line twice.
+Because the browser caches the bundle, it will not be downloaded twice.
 Still, this solution is not perfect.
 As outlined by Zach in the post mentioned above.

 Declarative Shadow Dom